ethereum/solidity-website/src/posts/2025-03-27-the-case-for-eof.md

 where innovation like EOF should be taking place since L2s are much more free to experiment with the execution layer.
 Unfortunately, this not really what is currently happening.
-The high value placed on EVM-compatibility means that L2s closely follow L1, and more often lag behind it than extend it.
+The high value placed on EVM compatibility means that L2s closely follow L1, and more often lag behind it than extend it.
 It is still the Ethereum mainnet that drives EVM evolution.

-We strongly believe that waiting for L2s to take the lead will lead to complete stagnation of the execution layer.
+We strongly believe that waiting for L2s to take the lead will result in complete stagnation of the execution layer.
 EOF must be first adopted on the mainnet, which will make it very likely to be eventually picked up by L2s at their own pace.